Smile-SA/gdpr-dump/docs/02-configuration.md

 - `limit`: to limit the number of rows to dump
 - `orderBy`: same as SQL (e.g. `name asc, id desc`)
-- `filters`: filters applied to the table data
+- `filters`: a list of filters to apply

+The limit must be greater or equal than zero.
+If set to 0, it will be ignored.
+Use the `truncate` property if you need to empty a table.

 How to define a sort order: